vicrolab/BAES-ParkingControlApp/README.md

 # BAES-ParkingControlApp
-Developed MVP of application to control abandoned vehicles on the paid parking lots.
+MVP of application to control abandoned vehicles on the paid parking lots.